anymod/guide/docs/examples/make-page-editable.md

 ### 2. Add a mod to your project

 In the Anymod dashboard, click **New Mod** and then choose the "Content block" mod.
-Or you can fork the content block mod [here](https://anymod.com/mod/errba).
+Or you can clone the content block mod [here](https://anymod.com/mod/errba).

 ::: tip
 We're using a simple "Content block" mod for this example, but you can use & customize any other mod to have editable content too.
 See the [mod library](https://anymod.com/library) for more options.